Practical Tips on Tipping on a Gorilla -Chimpanzee – Wildlife Safari

 The Rangers, Staff at the Hotel or Lodge, for the most part, make a small salary compared to visitors such as yourself.
-A Tip often impacts the life of the person you are tipping and even their children and family.
+A Gratuity or Tip often impacts the life of the person you are tipping and even their children and family.
 Another reason to tip in a non-tipping culture as found here.

 Tipping is not obligatory While on a Safari in Uganda or Rwanda:

-TTipping Practices for Visitors to Uganda and and Rwanda -use your common Sense – we say that in spite of some of Tour Companies publishing What to tip and Whom to Tip with suggestions that will add hundreds of Dollars to your safari Cost.
+TTipping Practices for Visitors to Uganda and Rwanda -use your common Sense – we say that in spite of some of Tour Companies publishing What to tip and Whom to Tip with suggestions that will add hundreds of Dollars to your safari Cost.
 Tipping is a Matter of the Heart, a result where you feel someone has gone beyond the norm and given you that extra touch of Service and enhanced your Time on the Safari, such your Driver-Guide, the Uganda Wildlife Authority Ranger that has made your Gorilla or Chimpanzee Trek and Game Drive an unforgettable moment of discovery, the Staff atLodges or Hotels, Restaurant Staff.

 Lodges will often have a Tipping Jar prominently displayed in the dining area or elsewhere in the Lodge.
 Hopefully no raids the Tipping Jar.